What is it?

 Each year in Australia around 1700 people are diagnosed with myeloma - the equivalent of four people every day.

 Who gets it?

 The risk of developing myeloma increases with age.
-Almost 80% of all new cases are diagnosed in people over the age of 60.
+Around 75% of all new cases are diagnosed in people aged 60 years or over.
 Myeloma is uncommon in people under 40.
 It occurs more frequently in men than in women.